 Lenin feared the Provisional government would set up a dictatorship.
 He began discussion for an uprising against the government.
 On 16 October 1917, Lenin persuaded the Petrograd Soviet and the Bolshevik Party to agree to a socialist seizure of power.
 A Military Revolutionary Committee was appointed by the Soviet under Leon Trotsky to organize the seizure.

 The uprising began on 24 October.
-Military men loyal on the government seized the buildings of two Bolshevik newspaper Military Revolutionary Committee order its supporters to seize government offices and arrest ministers.
+Military men loyal to the government seized the buildings of two Bolshevik newspaper and the Military Revolutionary Committee order its supporters to seize government offices and arrest ministers.
 The ship Aurora shelled Winter Place.